DataDog/hiring-engineers/answers.md

 # Introduction
 DataDog is a modern monitoring and analytics service that can be used with any app, containing any stack, at any scale.
-Below, I will demonstrate how to use the DataDog Agent to monitor data, customize your dashboard and send email notifications to alert the user of changes.
+Below I will demonstrate how to use the DataDog Agent to monitor data, customize your dashboard and send email notifications to alert the user of changes.

 # Setting up the DataDog Agent
 I ran the DataDog Agent on OSX and Ubuntu.
 Installing the DataDog agent is very simple for both operating systems.